LixingCheng/reimagined-palm-tree/proposal.md

 Freshman Pathfinder

 2. Output: Describe the output your program will produce.

-Include and example format of the output produced.
-The program will produce a list of places to go with the transit time for the path the freshmen needs to take to get to the class.
+The program will output a list of the class locations, ordered in such a way as to minimize total time spent walking.
+Included also will be an estimate (pulled from Google Maps) of the total time required to complete the trip.

+Example Output:

+B102 Van Vleck
+CS 1366
+Humanities 3650
+Social Sciences 5206

+Total time to complete: ~30 minutes

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.